-We serve customers and have manufacturing facilities throughout the world and are subject to global pandemic and other similar risks, including without limitation, COVID-19, which could materially adversely affect our business, financial condition, and results of operations.
+We serve customers and have manufacturing facilities throughout the world and are subject to risks caused by local and global pandemics and other similar risks, including without limitation, the COVID-19 pandemic, which could materially adversely affect our business, financial condition, and results of operations.

-Global pandemics or other disasters or public health concerns in regions of the world where we have operations or source material or sell products could result in the disruption of our business.
-Specifically, these pandemics, disasters and health concerns can result in increased travel restrictions and extended shutdowns of certain businesses in the region, as well as social, economic, or labor instability.
+Local and global pandemics or other disasters or public health concerns in regions of the world where we have operations or source material or sell products could result in the disruption of our business.
+Specifically, these pandemics, disasters and health concerns can result in increased travel restrictions and extended shutdowns of certain businesses in the regions in which we operate, as well as social, economic, or labor instability.
 Disruptions in our product shipments or impacts on our manufacturing in affected regions over a prolonged period could have a material adverse impact on our business and our financial results.

 On March 11, 2020, the World Health Organization announced that COVID-19 infections had become a pandemic, and on March 13, 2020, the U.S. President announced a National Emergency relating to the disease.
-Widespread infection in the United States and abroad has the potential for catastrophic impact.
-National, state and local authorities have recommended social distancing and at times have imposed quarantine and isolation measures on large portions of the population, including mandatory business closures.
-These measures, while intended to protect human life, had, and in the future may have, serious adverse impacts on domestic and foreign economics of uncertain severity and duration.
-The effectiveness of economic stabilization efforts, including on-going and further potential government payments and benefits to affected citizens and industries, is uncertain.
-Even as efforts to contain the pandemic, including vaccinations, have made progress and some restrictions have been relaxed, new variants of the virus are causing additional outbreaks.
-The Delta variant of COVID-19 has caused a surge in COVID-19 cases globally.
-The impact of the Delta variant, or other variants that may emerge, cannot be predicted at this time, and could depend on numerous factors, including the availability of vaccines in different parts of the world, vaccination rates among the population, the effectiveness of COVID-19 vaccines against the Delta variant and other variants, and the response by governmental bodies to reinstate restrictive measures.
+Federal, state, and local government responses to COVID-19 and our responses to the outbreak have all, at times, disrupted and will likely continue to disrupt our business.
+In the United States, individuals at times and in certain locations are being required to practice social distancing, in many places have been restricted from gathering in large groups, and in some cases have been placed on complete restriction from non-essential movements outside of their homes.
+Even as efforts to contain the pandemic have made progress and many restrictions have relaxed, new variants of the virus have arisen globally.
+At times, variants of COVID-19 have caused a surge in COVID-19 cases, both regionally, such as the recent outbreak in Mainland China that forced temporary lockdown orders in several cities in which we operate, and globally.
+The ultimate impact of new variants, such as the Delta variant and Omicron variant, or other variants that may emerge, cannot be predicted at this time, and could depend on numerous factors, including the availability of vaccines in different parts of the world, vaccination rates among the population, the effectiveness of COVID-19 vaccines, and the response by governmental bodies to reinstate restrictive measures.

-In particular, our business may be negatively impacted by the fear of exposure to or actual effects of COVID-19 and other disease outbreaks, epidemics, pandemics and similar widespread public health concerns.
+In particular, multiple facets of our business may be negatively impacted by the fear of exposure to or actual effects of COVID-19 and other disease outbreaks, epidemics, pandemics and similar widespread public health concerns.
 These impacts include but are not limited to:

-- failure of third parties on which we rely, including, without limitation, our suppliers, commercial banks, and other external business partners, to meet their obligations to us, caused by significant disruptions in their ability to do so or their own financial or operational difficulties; - · supply chain risks such as disruptions of supply chains, excess demand on suppliers, and scrutiny or embargoing of goods produced in infected areas; - reduced workforces and labor shortages, which may be caused by, but not limited to, the temporary inability of the workforce to work due to illness, quarantine, or government mandates and incentives; - · temporary business closures due to reduced workforces or government mandates; - reduced demand for our products and services caused by, but not limited to, the effect of quarantine or other travel restrictions or financial hardship on the businesses in the industries we service;
+- failure of third parties on which we rely, including, without limitation, our suppliers, commercial banks, and other external business partners, to meet their obligations to us, caused by significant disruptions in their ability to do so or their own financial or operational difficulties; - supply chain risks such as disruptions of supply chains, excess demand on suppliers, and scrutiny or embargoing of goods produced in infected areas; - reduced workforces and labor shortages at all levels of our organization, which may be caused by, but not limited to, the temporary inability of the workforce to work due to illness, quarantine, or government mandates and incentives; - · temporary business closures due to reduced workforces or government mandates; - reduced demand for our products and services caused by, but not limited to, the effect of quarantine or other travel restrictions or financial hardship on the businesses in the industries we service;